FatimaBatool55/AdaptiveLearningSystem/README.md

 ## Security Notes

 - `.env` is gitignored — real credentials should never be committed
-- If credentials are ever exposed (e.g. pasted into a chat, committed by mistake), **rotate them** rather than relying solely on removing them from the repo — Git history retains old commits unless explicitly rewritten (e.g. with the BFG Repo-Cleaner)
+- If credentials are ever exposed (e.g. pasted into a chat, committed by mistake, or shown in an AWS console screenshot), **rotate them immediately** rather than relying solely on removing them from the repo — Git history retains old commits unless explicitly rewritten (e.g. with the BFG Repo-Cleaner)
-- In production, set all secrets via your hosting platform's environment variable settings (e.g. Vercel's dashboard), never hardcoded in source
+- In production, set all secrets via your hosting platform's environment variable settings, ideally backed by **AWS Systems Manager Parameter Store** (SecureString) or **Secrets Manager** rather than plain text environment properties
 - Recommend keeping the GitHub repository **private** given it's a student/research project with a live database connection

 ---